Flowering trees-pink shower tree-

 Soil Requirements

-They are adaptable to a variety of well-drained soils of a neutral ph.
+The tree is adaptable to a variety of well-drained soils of a neutral pH.
 Like many flowering trees, it requires good drainage.
 How do I know if my soil drains adequately?
+Do this little test.
+(Do not assume this works for your entire garden.
+If other places are higher or lower, you can test again!

-Water young trees on a regular schedule.
-They are drought tolerant as adults.
+First water young trees on a regular schedule when becoming established; the trees are drought tolerant as adults.
 Fertilize with a general-purpose product.
-Bone meal will help to maximize blooms.
+Consider bone meal, it will help to maximize blooms.

 Pruning and Staking